software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 Here's how the Product Owner is describing the Sprint 1 goals in the Sprint Planning event:

 > "Let's start from the basics.
-We need a simple web application which allows user to add a reading recommendation and list the added reading recommendations.
+We need a simple web application which allows the user to add a reading recommendation and list the added reading recommendations.
+In addition, to be able to manage the added reading recommendations, the user should also be able to edit and delete reading recommendations.
 >
 > When the user opens the application on a web browser, there should be page where the added reading recommendations are listed.
 There should also be a link that says "Add a reading recommendation" which takes the user to another page, where they can add a reading recommendation using a form.
 >
 > For now, it is enough that a reading recommendation has a title, for example "The 2020 Scrum Guide", a link, for example "https://scrumguides.org/scrum-guide.html" and a short description, for example "All you need to know about Scrum".
 Each of these should have field on the form and they should be displayed on the list.
 >
 > It would be convinient that the user could edit the added reading recommendation if, for example they made a typo in the title or the description.
 The reading recommendation list should have an "Edit" link next to each reading recommendation.
-The link should take the user to an edit form, where they can edit all the added information."
+The link should take the user to an edit form, where they can edit all the added information.
+>
+> The user should also be able to get rid of reading recommendations they don't need.
+Next to the "Edit" link, there should be a "Delete" button in the reading recommendation list.
+When the user clicks the button, the reading recommendation should be deleted."
 >
 > -- The Product Owner